MicrosoftDocs/architecture-center/docs/guide/multitenant/checklist.md

 * Review the [Azure Well-Architected Cost Optimization checklist](/azure/architecture/framework/cost/design-checklist), which is applicable to all workloads.
 * Ensure you can adequately [measure per-tenant consumption](./considerations/measure-consumption.md) and correlate it with [your infrastructure costs](./approaches/cost-management-allocation.md).
-* Avoid [antipatterns](./approaches/cost-management-allocation.md#antipatterns-to-avoid) such as not tracking costs, extreme precision, real-time measurement, and using monitoring tools for billing.
+* Avoid [antipatterns](./approaches/cost-management-allocation.md#antipatterns-to-avoid).
+Antipatterns include failing to track costs, tracking costs with unnecessary precision, real-time measurement, and using monitoring tools for billing.

 ## Operational Excellence considerations